top of page

 Using this framework, the REACH study seeks to clarify how patterns of social and physical environmental interactions are embodied, resulting in health inequities.
 This study focuses in particular on understudied parasitic diseases, especially soil-transmitted helminths (STH; intestinal parasitic worms).
 Almost no attention has been devoted to STH infection in the U.S., with the last large-scale studies occurring in the 1970s/1980s.
 These studies documented high STH prevalence in numerous regions of the Southern U.S. and there have been no follow-up studies to suggest that these infections have been reduced or eradicated.

-Additionally, we are interested in the role microbiome composition and diversity plays in shaping child development and immune function.
-Microbes in the environment directly shape intestinal microbiome profiles, with implications for child nutrition, growth, immune regulation, and health outcomes (including potential interactions with STH species in the gut).
+The research proposed here will be one of the first studies to reexamine STH infections in these regions, documenting current infection patterns and determining specific lifestyle factors that increase disease risk.
+Additionally, we are interested in the role microbiome composition and diversity plays in shaping immune function.
+Microbes in the environment directly shape intestinal microbiome profiles, with implications for nutrition, growth, immune regulation, and health outcomes (including potential interactions with STH species in the gut).

 About

-This project documents associations between lifestyle variation, ecological factors, and child health in low-socioeconomic status regions of the United States.
+This project documents associations between lifestyle variation, ecological factors, and community health in low-socioeconomic status regions of the United States.
 Our research explores the ways that lived experiences and environmental interactions become “embodied” (i.e., the process by which individuals literally incorporate their social and ecological circumstances into their biology).
 Embodiment may lead to long-lasting changes in immune function, growth, and development and alter human biology in ways that shape long-term health.

 Capture.PNG